Shadowf6/V5Replay/README.md

 fclose(replay);
 ```

-And you're done!
-You can add switches to record or not.
+You can add conditions to your code to record or not.
 Just add if statements.
-Ideally you want to record position every 50 ms or so, so you can customize that to match the delay of your controller.
+Ideally you want to record position every 50-100 ms or so, so you can customize that to match the delay of your controller.
+You can do this with a separate thread.

 Once you've finished driving, simply upload the txt file from the SD, and install a Python IDE if you haven't yet (PyCharm or VSCode works fine).
 Go to the terminal and type <code>pip install arcade</code>.
 (If you don't have pip or python installed, please do so.)